 On 29 July, the two opponents expect the first decisions from the Munich Regional Court.
 Both Mannheim and Munich will then rule on SEPs.

 However, Oppo filed its counterclaims against Nokia later.
 As such, the court will not hear these until autumn, with parties not expecting judgments until the end of the year at the earliest.

 Nokia has a long-standing relationship with Bird & Bird.
 The firm is handling Nokia’s active claims against Oppo primarily from its London and Düsseldorf offices, through its two respective lead partners Richard Vary and Christian Harmsen.

 In Munich, partner Boris Kreye is handling the defence against Oppo’s claims.

-On the patent attorney side, Cohausz & Florak partner Christoph Walke handled the technical parts of the now-decided claims.
+On the patent attorney side, Cohausz & Florack partner Christoph Walke handled the technical parts of the now-decided claims.
 In other German claims against Oppo, Nokia also relies on patent attorneys from Bird & Bird around partner Felix Landry, as well as a Munich team lead by Wolfgang Lippich from Samson & Partner.